Run lightweight local workflows

 # Global expressions (optional)

-# Global values (optional)
+# Global constants (optional)

 Imports